 Tell us more about yourself, and your role in the GrabRewards team.

-Terence: I’m a born and bred Singaporean and I am the Head of Commercial at GrabRewards.
+Terence: I’m a born and bred Singaporean and I am the Head at GrabRewards.
 I look after the program’s financials and how members can earn and spend points.
 I’ve been dealing with loyalty or rewards programs my entire career, so coming into Grab’s rewards space was a great fit for me.

 Anthony: I grew up in Australia and moved to Singapore before joining Grab 4 years ago.
 As the Lead for GrabRewards’ Strategy & Operations, my responsibilities lie in product strategy — what features should we build for the program — and operations.